University Support and Interim Measures:

 Students may no longer feel safe in their current living situation.
 The University can assist students with a variety of housing options depending on their specific circumstances.

-- On-campus housing accommodations: For students who live on campus, there are several options for alternate campus housing.
+- On-campus housing support: For students who live on campus, there are several options for alternate campus housing.
 Typically, there is option of moving to an alternate housing location on campus.

-- Off-campus housing accommodations: Students living off campus should contact the ASUO Office of Student Advocacy to discuss issues with off campus housing.
+- Off-campus housing support: Students living off campus should contact the ASUO Office of Student Advocacy to discuss issues with off campus housing.
 (541) 346-3722